gvwilson/sdxpy/src/glob/index.md

 then adds the data specific to this class.
-It returns `None` for "no match" or whatever `self.rest` returns If this object's `rest` is an instance of `Null`, this result will be the index after our match.
+It returns `None` for "no match" or whatever `self.rest` returns If this object's `rest` is an instance of `Null`, this result will be the index after the overall match.
 {: .continue}

 As before,